Environmental Friendliness

 Mobile Office

-In order to enhance the administrative efficiency of service personnel, SKS has introduced mobile services.
-Using cloud and mobile technologies, the mobile office has been implemented in phases.
-Service personnel are able to perform administrative work on mobile devices without having to return to the office.
-Business mobility has been simultaneously updated.
-The long-term goal of the internal communication system is to replace the existing Business Process Management (BPM) system to promote flat organization, improve communication efficiency, and speed up the decision-making and administrative approval processes.
+To enhance administrative efficiency, SKS has introduced mobile services.
+Utilizing cloud and mobile technologies, the mobile office has been launched in phases.
+Personnel can handle administrative tasks on their mobile devices without needing to return to the office.
+This optimizes the Business Process Management (BPM) system, promoting organizational flattening, enhancing service efficiency, and expediting decision-making and administrative approval processes.

 Paperless Administrative Operations